galambborong/getit/README.md

 ## See it in action

 I plan to host this project live imminently.
-In the meantime, however, please follow the following steps to sample it locally.
-Note, this project was built using Node v14.15.3.
+In the meantime, however, please follow the following steps to sample it locally, providing you have Node installed.
+(Note, this project was built using Node v14.15.3.)

 1. Clone the repo
 2. Within the directory `pk-nc-news-fe`, run `npm i` to install all dependencies